voblinggit/GateRetailAR/index.md

 We use TrueDepth API technologies (ARKit, with automatic estimation of the real-world directional lighting environment) to create AR effects within the App.
 We do not share information with third parties, do not store or process in any other way the data which we accessed and used via TrueDepth API.
 For more information about TrueDepth API technologies you may visit https://support.apple.com/en-us/HT208108.

+Facial(Face-tracking) data is not collected, shared, or stored in any file

 ## Types of Data Collected

 ### Personal Data